knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 > As with other firmwares, do I still have to set the E-Steps if I have a Mega S?

 No, just download the correct version.
 Nevertheless, you should still calibrate the e-steps.

+> Why doesn't the display any error messages and why does it still look exactly as before?

+Your mainboard (Trigorilla) can only control graphic displays like the 2004 or 12864.
+On them you would also see exactly what really happens in the firmware - to be precise, they show what the firmware says.
+Texts, error messages etc.

+With your (and all other) touch displays, things look different.
+The touch display is just a pretty presentation and internally translates the actual commands into something that the motherboard understands.
+It is just a "mask" for the actual firmware.

+There is a 1-to-1 mapping between the commands that the mainboard has implemented (set temperature to value x, move motor by 10 mm to the right, etc.).
+If you set the temperature in the display to 200°C, you actually only send a Gcode such as "M104 T1 S200", which must already be on the display firmware.

+With this mapping, you have to rely on the fact that the functions you want to use are also available on the display.
+And unfortunately there is not much in it.
+The file list is the only thing(!) over which you have some control because it is displayed dynamically.
+Unfortunately, you have to accept these stupid idiosyncrasies, such as the fact that after confirming/updating the list is rebuilt and thus starts at the top.

 ---